- Highlight columns in comma (.csv), tab (.tsv), semicolon and pipe - separated files in different colors

 ColumnEditBefore, ColumnEditAfter, ColumnEditSelect

-Activate multi-cursor column editing for column under the cursor.
+Activate multi-cursor column editing for the column under the cursor.
 Works only for files with less than 10000 lines.
 For larger files you can use an RBQL query.

 WARNING: This is a dangerous mode.
 It is possible to accidentally corrupt table structure by incorrectly using "Backspace" or entering separator or double quote characters.
 Use RBQL if you are not sure.